remix-run/remix/docs/tutorials/blog.md

 }
 ```

-Loaders are the backend "API" for their component and it's already wired up for you through `useLoaderData`.
+`loader` functions are the backend "API" for their component, and it's already wired up for you through `useLoaderData`.
 It's a little wild how blurry the line is between the client and the server in a Remix route.
 If you have your server and browser consoles both open, you'll note that they both logged our post data.
 That's because Remix rendered on the server to send a full HTML document like a traditional web framework, but it also hydrated in the client and logged there too.

 <docs-error>
 Whatever you return from your loader will be exposed to the client, even if the component doesn't render it.
 Treat your loaders with the same care as public API endpoints.